CharlesSS07/CycleGAN-Tensorflow-2/README.md

 This branch includes minor changes to [LynnHo/CycleGAN-Tensorflow-2](https://github.com/LynnHo/CycleGAN-Tensorflow-2).
 Including:
- * config.py for changing the parameters used to train.
+ * `config.py` for changing the parameters used to train.
 Replaces commandline arguments when using Jupyter Notebook
- * `import train` instead of `python3 train.py`, and the function train.train_CycleGAN() for training in Jupyter Notebooks
+ * `import train` instead of `python3 train.py`, and the function `train.train_CycleGAN()` for training in Jupyter Notebooks
  * Jupyter Notebook tqdm gui integration
- * logGPU_RAM.py for logging gpu usage to tensorboard with training metrics
+ * `logGPU_RAM.py` for logging gpu usage to tensorboard with training metrics
- * creates folder for new runs, use --new-run, or config.args.new_run
+ * creates folder for new runs, use `--new-run`, or `config.args.new_run=True`

+Checkout the example notebook: Example-Notebook.ipynb

 ***News***